JakeC77/cs322/Assignment 6/README.txt

 make serial_col
 make parallel_col

 all of these will create objects of the same name.
+Each program runs with 1 argument, a value for N.